 |

-the folder selection dialog in the "Folders" tab in the program
+In the directory selection dialog in Program Options, "Folders"

 |